Staff

 Diana Popp, GIS Specialist

-Diana serves as a wildlife biologist and research analyst at the HERS Lab — exploring satellite imagery, digging for data sources, and designing maps and applications for a variety of ecology projects at the lab.
-Diana coordinated a five-year study of American pikas in three national parks and Newberry National Volcanic Monument in Oregon.
-Previously, she conducted field studies of wintering and nesting bald eagles, Oregon silverspot butterflies, and cavity-nesting birds.
-Diana is enrolled in OSU’s Environmental Sciences Graduate Program.
+Diana is a wildlife biologist and research analyst at the HERS Lab, where she specializes in exploring satellite imagery, sourcing spatial data, and designing maps and applications for various ecological projects.
+She holds a Bachelor of Science from The Evergreen State College, with an emphasis on field studies, and a post-baccalaureate certificate in GIS.
+Diana coordinated a five-year study of American pikas across three national parks and the Newberry National Volcanic Monument in Oregon.
+Her previous field research includes observational studies on wintering and nesting bald eagles, Oregon silverspot butterflies, and cavity-nesting birds.
+Currently, she is focused on mapping landscape and wildlife data for ongoing wildlife crossing research projects at the lab.

 Image